Abhay557/Discord-Bot-Website/README.md

 as you get your website off the ground.
 At this point, you should have a clear idea of why you’re creating a personal website.
 Now that you’ve chosen a template to get you started, it’s time to consider the how.
-<p>When it comes to design there are four key areas:</p>
+<p>When it comes to design there are 3 key areas:</p>

 1. **Background**.
-Change the color, texture, or image for the background of your site to fit your brand or your product offering.
+Change the color, texture, or image for the background of your site to fit your brand or your bot features.

 2. **Colors**.
 Choose a palette that works well with your template or create or replicate one that matches your brand color scheme.